dialoguemd/covid-19/src/regions/ca/info/ca-yt/reporting.md

 Call your local health centre to arrange for testing.
 [Find a community health centre](https://yukon.ca/en/health-and-wellness/hospitals-and-health-centres/find-hospital-or-health-centre).

 In Whitehorse:
 Call 811 or your family physician.
-They may refer you to the [Respiratory Assessment Centre](https://yukon.ca/en/find-respiratory-assessment-centre) if needed.
-Only people who meet the screening criteria for COVID-19 will be tested.

 [Source: Government of Yukon](https://yukon.ca/en/common-questions-covid-19#Testing-for-COVID-1912)